Unity Code Obfuscation, Android & iOS apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Obfuscate Unity Code on Mobile apps using Appdome
+How to Implement Obfuscate Unity Code in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Obfuscate Unity Code without an SDK or gateway: